Kale Group: Equipment Trading

 "Kale Makina Pazarlama A.Ş."
 (Kale Equipment Marketing Inc.") was founded in 1978 to trade with construction equipment and spare parts.
 It offers the products of American construction equipment of Gehl (2006), Japanese construction equipment of Kubota (2007), British dumpers of Thwaites (2013) and Finnish loaders of Avant Equipment (2016).
 In 2011, the company moved into a building of 1400 m2 on 3500 m2 area.
 In 2017, a customs space of 10000 m2 and a 550 m2 open area were added.

 Hardware, Machinery and Power tools Trading

 "Kale Hırdavat ve Makina A.Ş.
 (Kale Hardware and Machinery Inc.") was established to supply hardware, machinery and power tools.

 Defense Industry

-"Kale Savunma" ("Kale Defense") was founded by Özgür Dönmez to serve the defense industry in the industrial zone of İvedikköy neighborhood at Yenimahalle, Ankara on 13 January 2015. due to high competition in the market, the company canged its sector, and started to produce injection molding machines.
+"Kale Savunma" ("Kale Defense") was founded by Özgür Dönmez to serve the defense industry in the industrial zone of İvedikköy neighborhood at Yenimahalle, Ankara on 13 January 2015. due to high competition in the market, the company changed its sector, and started to produce injection molding machines.
 It features a great number of CNC machines like CNC Vertical (machining machines), CNC lathe machines, laser cutting machines, coordinate-measuring machines and welding machines.